 You can get to Edinburgh by air, flying directly to Edinburgh Airport.

 There are also plenty of trains and busses that travel to and from the city.
 And within the city, there are numerous ways of getting around, with regular bus and train services, and as you would expect, an abundance of taxis for hire.

 This event brings Edinburgh to life for 3 weeks, celebrating the arts.
 Millions of tourists flock here for this great ‘party’.
 There’s no doubt it will leave you wanting to return to the city.
-Get Edinburgh Fringe Festival tickets here.
+Find out more about the Festival Here.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.

 Book Edinburgh Military Tattoo tickets now for this magnificent spectacle, set against the backdrop of Edinburgh Castle.

 You’ll love the Hogmanay street party, with a Torchlight Procession, Carnival, Street Theatre and lots more going on.